tanmdoan/ruby-submissions/1406/07_self_directed_project/doan_tan.markdown

 #### Description

-[5-8 sentences about the application, what it'll do, and why it should exist]

 The main purpose of the application is to help patients organize the medications they are currently taking.
 They add medication information, photos of the tablet morphology, labels and doctor's notes